WikiLeaks Party: Syria visits

-The meeting with Assad was criticized by the Australian Prime Minister, Foreign Minister and many WikiLeaks supporters.
 Shipton stated that the meeting with al-Assad was "just a matter of good manners" and that the delegation had also met with members of the Syrian opposition.
 However, these meetings with the opposition have not been verified.
-Former National Council member and advocate for Shias in Sydney, Jamal Daoud (who had resigned from the Greens over differences) accompanied Shipton on the trip and expressed support for Assad on Twitter and on his blog.
-Shipton said he was going to sue Tony Abbott and Julie Bishop for criticising the party’s delegation to Syria but never sued.
+Shipton said he was going to sue Tony Abbott and Julie Bishop for criticising the party's delegation to Syria for $5 million in damages but never sued.
+WikiLeaks said it "did not know or approve" of the visit.